niuers/Distributed-System-Design-Review/Scalability.md

 ## Types of Scaling
 ### Vertical Scaling
-1. Increase the power of CPU, storage of Disk (PATA, SATA-7200rmp,SAS-15000rpm, SSD), capacity of Memory
+1. Increase the power of CPU, I/O of storage Disk (PATA, SATA-7200rmp,SAS-15000rpm, SSD), capacity of Memory, Bandwidth
-2. Constrained by real-world limits
+2. Constrained by real-world limits, diminishing returns, limits to scalibility
+3. Single point of failure
+4. Latency issue for users far away from server

 ### Horizontal Scaling
 1. Increase the number of servers, each may still has a unique IP address